 Editing – only if really necessary!

-Edits could be done within a programme but it wasn’t encouraged at all, firstly the sound track was half a second in front of the vision, so a cut made there would lose a bit of the incoming sound.
-The ‘hole’ needed filling in, which editors could do by a relaying it with the sound copied off a 1/4″ machine, however that took time though.
-Secondly the edit could still make the picture ‘frame roll’ if not perfect….so it was best to do it after a fade to black or before the start of the next part.
+Edits could be done within a programme but it wasn’t encouraged at all, firstly the soundtrack was half a second in front of the vision, so a cut made there would lose a bit of the incoming sound.
+The ‘hole’ needed filling in, which editors could do by relaying it with the sound copied off a 1/4″ machine, however that took time though.
+Secondly, the edit could still make the picture ‘frame roll’ if not perfect …. so it was best to do it after a fade to black or before the start of the next part.

-2″ videotape was also extremely expensive…so cost would also be the third reason not to edit.
+2″ videotape was also extremely expensive…so the cost would also be the third reason not to edit.

 ‘Play Of The week’ – Anglia Dramas

 Anglia’s dramas were produced by John Jacobs, who also directed many as well, along with other directors such as Alvin Rakoff.